-- √ Four hours observation of the apprentice in the workplace - ✓ May be split into two, two hour observations to cover preparation and service - ✓ Covers a range of areas on the standard as identified in Annex A - ✓ Must maximise the apprentice's opportunity to demonstrate competence
+- ✓ Four hour observation of the apprentice in the workplace - ✓ May be split into two, two hour observations to cover preparation and service / shift - ✓ Covers core and specialist function elements of the standard - ✓ Must maximise the apprentice's opportunity to demonstrate competence, e.g. moving to another area of the business to perform a different part of the job role

-This assessment brings together all aspects of the standard, as identified in Annex A. The practical assessment is an observation of the apprentice in the production kitchen environment.
+This assessment brings together all aspects of the standard, as identified in Annex A. The practical assessment is an observation of the apprentice in the hospitality environment.
 During the four hour observation the apprentice should have the opportunity, if required, to move from one area / function of the business to another in order to best demonstrate how they have applied their knowledge, skills and behaviours in a real-work environment to achieve genuine and demanding work objectives.
-Observation requirements can be found with the grading criteria in Annex F.